 This is an introduction to the concept of emotional range, and covers some of the basic ideas around the connection between emotional range and positivity.

-KEYWORDS: core emotional energy, emotional range, emotional state, negativity-positivity spectrum, positivity.
+KEYWORDS: beliefs, core emotional energy, emotional range, emotions, feelings, law of attraction, negativity-positivity spectrum, philosophy, positivity, psychology, thoughts.

 Here in this blog post I will talk about my concept of “emotional range”, and about how that is related to my negativity-positivity spectrum and the idea of increasing our positivity.

 Emotional range is the “width” of our current emotional repertoire.
 By using the word “repertoire” I do not mean to say that it is a potential group of emotional expressions that I am referring to.

 Rather, by using the word “repertoire”, I intend to say that we currently have a number of emotional states that we exercise, or “visit” on a regular basis.
 And these current emotional states represent only a part of all possible states that humans may use.

 These emotional states are thus different, and are “spread out” across the negativity-positivity spectrum of all possible emotional states.

 So the negativity-positivity spectrum houses all emotional states and all potential emotional “performances”, but our current repertoire only includes some of these.